 - Let your vet take care of your dog’s remains.

 It is hard to give recommendations, so you must consider the options and decide what’s best for you!

 13. How to get back to normal?

 Losing a friend or family member is hard, and it will hurt.
-Thus, you have to think about how you could cope with this loss before it happens!
+Thus, you must think about coping with this loss before it happens!

-Don’t be ashamed to admit how you feel and get advice from others who have coped with losing a pet.
-Remember the good times, and don’t feel pressured to rush into getting a new dog.
+Don’t be ashamed to admit your feelings and get advice from others who have coped with losing a pet.
+Remember the good times, and don’t feel pressured to get a new dog.

 Final words about using a ‘when to put your dog down checklist’

-When you get a pet, you commit to give your dog all the love and care they need.
+When you get a pet, you commit to giving your dog all the love and care they need.
 You open your heart and home to a new family member.